Date(s) - 01/04/2022

 As well as participating in the international competition, the winning duo will spend four days at Cannes Lions International Festival of Creativity, soaking up the atmosphere and being able to participate in all the sessions.

-PRCA MENA will cover two delegate passes to Cannes PR Lions.
-All other costs will need to be covered by the competition winners.
+PRCA MENA will cover two delegate passes to Cannes PR Lions Digital Competition.

 You are now able to register your teams for the competition, and you must be logged in to do so.